dizonivan11/Borealis/README.md

 # Borealis

 > A .NET Library which contains a method for basic CRUD (Create, Retrieve, Update and Delete) operations.
-It can be used with SQL.
+It can be used with SQL and MySQL.
+It also includes Tcp Socket Framework which handles socket connections in Client-Server Model.

 > An example usage of the library:
 ```csharp